Jobifromhell/PATools-Data-Updater/README.md

 - **Repository Path** – Path to the local git repository containing the datasets and manifest.
 - **Remote** – Remote name or HTTPS URL.
 When an HTTPS URL is provided, the personal access token (PAT) is embedded automatically.
 - **Branch** – Target branch for pushes.
 - **Personal Access Token** – Optional PAT used to authenticate pushes over HTTPS.
+When an HTTPS remote is detected the app em beds the token alongside the `x-access-token` user so GitHub fine-grained tokens work without additional configuration.
 - **Push automatically** – Enable to push after each publish.
 Otherwise only commits are created.

 Git commands executed: